 LC Save Those Shrimp Shells!
 Note

 Yes, you’ll need to save some shrimp shells before you can set about making this stock.
+A lot of shrimp shells.
 Although let’s be clear about one thing.
 You don’t want to be salvaging shells from family members’ plates after they’ve slurped spice from whole shrimp.
 No. No. No. Were talking about setting aside those shells that you peel from shrimp prior to cooking them.
 We even call ahead to our favorite fish counter and ask them to set aside shrimp shells for us when we know we want to make stock.
 As for what to do with the sweet, delicate stock that ensues?
 Why, you make the best shrimp n’ grits you’ve ever encountered.

 Shrimp Stock Recipe